drocheam/optrace/docs/source/usage/image.rst

 Rendering a source image is done with the :meth:`source_image <optrace.tracer.raytracer.Raytracer.source_image>` method of the :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` class.
 Note that it expects, that scene has already been traced and rays were calculated.

 The function takes a pixel size parameter, that determines the pixel count for the smaller image size.
-Note that only image sizes of :attr:`RImage.SIZES <optrace.tracer.r_image.RImage.SIZES>` are valid, when different values are specified the nearest values is chosen.
+Note that only image sizes of :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` are valid, when different values are specified the nearest values is chosen.

 Example for the function call: